joaofogoncalves/ngx-mathquill/README.md

 Still in development, check back in a few weeks to find a more stable and useful release.

-# Mathquill-Typescript
+## Description

 Thin typescript wrapper around Mathquill.
 It offers types (of course) and an easier installation than the original mathquill library if you're using `npm`.

+## Installation

+Step 1)
+Get jquery

-**Important Note:** You need to have jquery "globally" installed for this library to work (like most jquery-dependent libraries).
+You need to have jquery "globally" installed for this library to work (like most jquery-dependent libraries).
 For example you can add it in `<head>` of your html.
 Or in webpack write configure something like this: